kpalf/dockerfiles/apamacore-raspian_armv7hf/README.md

-# (Unofficial) Apama Core Community Edition on Raspian Linux for ARMv7hf
+# (Unofficial) Apama Core Community Edition on Raspbian Linux for ARMv7hf
-Dockerfile for an _unofficial_ Apama Core Community Edition on a Raspian base image for the ARMv7hf (and later) architecture, such as the *Raspberry Pi* Model B version 2, 3, or 3+.
+Dockerfile for an _unofficial_ Apama Core Community Edition on a Raspbian base image for the ARMv7hf (and later) architecture, such as the *Raspberry Pi* Model B version 2, 3, or 3+.

 *Note:* Apama will _not_ run on less capable hardware such as the ARMv6 architecture in the Pi Zero/ZeroW or the older v1.